freddolino-lab/ipod/README.md

 ### Condition-level configuration file

 The condition-level configuration file is a [TOML](https://toml.io/en/) document;
-formatting details are given in the accompanying condition_config.md file.
+formatting details are given in the accompanying [condition_config.md file][cond-cfg-doc].

 ### Data directories